Brooklyn Game Store

 Outcome:

-❖ The initial room's colors were updated — I also built a 90’s style rug.
+❖ The initial room's colors were updated — I also built a 90’s style rug and other objects.
 The team and multiple friends of the developer commented positively on the visual, 90's inspired updates.

 **Click here to skip to my learnings from this project or scroll down for details on my process, blockers, and analysis leading to the results above**